LuisBosquez/azure-cosmosdb-graph/README.md

-# azure-cosmosdb-graph-py
+# azure-cosmosdb-graph

-CosmosDB Graph Database example - the N-Degrees of Kevin Bacon (or Julia Roberts or Richard Gere or Diane Lane or Lori Singer ...)
+CosmosDB Graph Database example - the N-Degrees of Kevin Bacon (or Lori Singer or Julia Roberts or Richard Gere or ...)

-Start with the IMDb datasets, wrangle them to a smaller size, load them into the CosmosDB/GraphDB, and search for the n-degrees of Kevin Bacon and others.
+Start with the IMDb datasets, wrangle them to a smaller practical size, load them into a CosmosDB/GraphDB, and search for the n-degrees of Kevin Bacon and others.

 ## The Six Degrees of Kevin Bacon